Noise Map Generators tcod.noise¶

 A configurable noise sampler.

-The hurst exponent describes the raggedness of the resultant noise, with a higher value leading to a smoother noise.
-Not used with tcod.noise.SIMPLE.
+hurstexponent describes the raggedness of the resultant noise, with a higher value leading to a smoother noise.
+Not used with tcod.noise.SIMPLE.lacunarityis a multiplier that determines how fast the noise frequency increases for each successive octave.
+Not used with tcod.noise.SIMPLE.- Parameters:

 A cffi pointer to a TCOD_noise_t object.